 But this section is actually not really about that.
 Shortly after I had got my first few sales from these articles, we stopped creating content for my blog.
 The reason that was a big mistake is that we didn’t have a back-up plan to fall on when the store failed about a year later.

 Content marketing is one of the most impactful ways to grow a business and keep it alive a heck of a lot longer.
 What I wish I did more than anything was turn the blog into an affiliate site until the next winning product in my niche came around.
 Since 99 percent of our store’s sales came from one product, I put myself at risk but not building a bigger audience that I can promote to long after the trend died out.

 While the mandala blanket trend died out around the time our business failed, it wasn’t actually the thing that ended up killing my business.
 I saw that our ad costs were getting higher so I wanted to save money on the product.
 So I found a supplier with a lower price selling the same product.
 Unfortunately, I hadn’t read reviews or looked at the supplier’s ratings.
 And this decision hurt me more than I could imagine.

 Let’s just say the new supplier wasn’t as good.
 This mistake cost me tens of thousands of dollars.
 I ended up getting a refund on the cost of products and the supplier was immediately removed from the platform.
 However, the biggest loss of money was with our Facebook ad costs, which had been at an all-time high.
 Facebook doesn’t do refunds for choosing the wrong dropshipping supplier.

 So, when you read one of my Oberlo articles that says, “Read supplier reviews, look at customer photos, check the supplier rating, and order a product sample,” don’t think to yourself, “Yeah, yeah I know” you need to actually do it.
-Because the cost of not doing it could be much greater than the $11.99 product you need to order.
+As we mention in our dropshipping tips, the cost of not doing it could be much greater than the $11.99 product you need to order.